Posted on January 7, 2020

 Beyond water, waste and energy, the Cleantech sector includes innovations in transportation that we covered in-depth in this article and agriculture for which Berytech has dedicated an entire accelerator program: Agrytech.

-It is because of the success of the model of the Agrytech program funded by the Embassy of the Kingdom of Netherlands, that Berytech has decided to replicate the model for Cleantech and launch Cleanergy – a program developed not only to catalyze innovation in clean technology but also work to advance it across all of its 5 relevant sectors in Lebanon.
+It is because of the success of the model of the Agrytech program funded by The Kingdom of The Netherlands, that Berytech has decided to replicate the model for Cleantech and launch Cleanergy – a program developed not only to catalyze innovation in clean technology but also work to advance it across all of its 5 relevant sectors in Lebanon.
+Learn more about the Cleanergy Accelerator Program.